-6-4(C) PRE-SUBMITTAL NEIGHBORHOOD MEETING
+6-4(B) PRE-SUBMITTAL NEIGHBORHOOD MEETING

-- 6-4(C)(1) For those types of applications where Table 6-1-1 requires a meeting with a neighborhood to be offered, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include or are adjacent to the subject project site before filing the application.
-In such cases, project applications will not be accepted until a pre-submittal neighborhood meeting has been held, or the requirements for a reasonable attempt in Subsection (3) below have been met. - 6-4(C)(2) If the project is not located within or adjacent to the boundaries of any Neighborhood Association, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include land within 1,320 feet (1/4 mile) of the project site.
-If no Neighborhood Association has land within that distance of the project site, no pre-submittal neighborhood meeting shall be required.
-404 - 6-4(C)(3) A meeting request shall be sent to the 2 representatives on file at the ONC for all applicable Neighborhood Associations via certified letter, return receipt requested, or via email.
+- 6-4(B)(1) For applications that meet any of the following criteria, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include or are within 660 feet of adjacent to the subject property no more than 90 calendar days1 year before filing the application.
+In such cases, project applications will not be accepted until a pre-submittal neighborhood meeting has been held, or the requirements for a reasonable attempt in Subsection (3) below have been met. - 6-4(B)(1)(a) Table 6-1-1 requires a meeting with a neighborhood to be offered for that type of application. - 6-4(B)(1)(b) The application is a Site Plan Administrative proposing a new building or multiple new buildings that include a total of any of the following: - 1.
+More than 100 multi-family residential dwelling units. - 2.
+More than 50,000 square feet of non-residential development. - 6-4(B)(2) If the project is not located within or adjacent to the boundaries of any Neighborhood Association, the applicant shall offer at least 1 meeting to all Neighborhood Associations whose boundaries include land within 1,320 feet (1⁄4 mile) of the subject property.
+If no Neighborhood Association has land within that distance of the subject property, no pre-submittal neighborhood meeting shall be required. - 6-4(B)(3) A meeting request shall be sent to the 2 representatives on file at the ONC for all applicable Neighborhood Associations via Certified Mail, return receipt requested, or via email.
 Either method constitutes a reasonable attempt to notify a Neighborhood Association of a meeting request.
-The requirements of Subsection 14-16-6-4(K)(7) (Documentation of Good Faith Effort Required) also apply.
-405
+The requirements of Subsection 14-16-6-4(K)(7) (Documentation of Good Faith Effort Required) also apply. - 6-4(B)(3)(a) Each meeting request shall include all information required by the City for that type of application, as set forth in the DPM, applicable Facility Plan, or on the City's website. - 6-4(B)(3)(b) At a minimum, the meeting request shall include required items in Subsection 14-16-6-4(K)(1) (Content of the Notice), with the exception that information provided in the meeting request is conceptual and constitutes a draft intended to provide sufficient information for discussion of concerns and opportunities.